EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/queue-of-requests.md

       }
     ]
   }, {
-    // The lastComplete callback function will be run
+    // The lastCallback callback function will be run
     // after the /cart/add.js request is finished
-    lastComplete: function(requestState) {
+    lastCallback: function(requestState) {
       if (/* condition based on the /cart/add.js requestState */) {

         // Run the /cart/change.js request with the "important" option,